 Freda’s film may have come first, but it took the international success of Mario Bava’s The Mask of Satan (1960; also known as Black Sunday) to kickstart this new wave of Italian horror.
 Adapted from Nikolai Gogol’s The Viy, Bava’s film follows the resurrection of a 17th-century witch (played by Barbara Steele, in her first major role) as she sets out to inhabit the body one of her descendants and avenge her death.

 Each of the recommendations included here is available to view in the UK.

 A master of light, composition and expressive camera movement, from the outset Bava displays a visual flair that sets him apart from his British and American gothic peers.
 The film’s monochrome photography has a dark, ethereal beauty, punctuated by moments of haunting surrealism.

-With The Mask of Satan screening at BFI Southbank as part of our four-month gothic celebration, join us as we lift the lid on the murky world of the spaghetti shocker.
+With The Mask of Satan now available to view on BFI Player, join us as we lift the lid on the murky world of the spaghetti shocker.